 Finding Virtual Sponsors

-The first step to finding and securing virtual sponsorships is acknowledging that this is a new frontier for just about everyone.
+The first step to finding and securing virtual event sponsorships is acknowledging that this is a new frontier for just about everyone.
 While you’ve certainly been impacted by the pandemic—your previous, current, and wish list sponsors have been, as well.
 Even if you’ve been able to ask regular sponsors for a simple check in the past, it likely won’t be that easy this year.

 Find Partners and Not Sponsors